Syntax

 alter_option;

-alteroption depends on the operation you want to perform on the table.
+alter_option depends on the operation you want to perform on the table.
 For all supported clauses, see the sections below.

 Clauses